Back to Articles

 The West Cork Premium

 • Youghal — technically only 50km, but the N25 coastal road means 50 minutes of driving.
 No motorway.
-Strong holiday and lifestyle demand keeps prices firm at €235,000.
+Strong holiday and lifestyle demand keeps prices firm at €236,000 — cheaper than the city, but only just.

-• Clonakilty — 75km and €238,000.
+• Clonakilty — 75km and €308,000, which is €18,000 more than Cork city.
 The bus takes 90 minutes.
 This is a remote-work town, not a commuter town.
-If you're in the office once a week, the quality of life argument is compelling.
-If you're going in daily, the maths don't work.
+If you're in the office once a week, the quality of life argument is compelling — but you're paying a premium for it, not saving money.

 • Killarney — the train exists (via Mallow) but takes 95 minutes.
 Nobody is commuting from Killarney to Cork daily.
-This is priced as a lifestyle location.
+At €310,000, this is priced as a lifestyle location — €20,000 above the city.

 The Practical Takeaway